abalbanyan/infinite-rooms/README.md

 ### Installation

 Use python -m http.server to run this on localhost:8000.
 A live version can also be accessed at https://abalbanyan.github.io/infinite-rooms/.
 It's recommended that you use a browser optimized for javascript and WebGL.
 Chrome is a pretty good bet and Safari might work well too.
+If you are getting large frame drops then consider lowering the textureSize variable in Globals.js to a lower power of two.
+This affects the shadow resolution.

+### Cheats

+If you are just testing the application (perhaps for grading purposes), then consider setting the following values in Globals.js:

+// Demo mode makes it so notes have a 100% chance to spawn in each room var demo = true;

+// Set the probability of a note spawning var scrollSpawnProbability = value from 0 to 1

+// A testKeys value of 0 makes it so you can open any door without a key.
+// Please do not open doors in an old room that is not lit.
+// This will break the game but is intentional behavior because you cannot
+// do that under normal gameplay circumastances. var testKeys = 0;